Disc Fragmentation. III. The need for a new paradigm for formation of planets within close binary systems: Non fragmenting disc

 We now select the $M_{\rm s} = 12\mj$ case as the most promising one in terms of a tight binary forming in this specific disc.
 Larger values of $M_{\rm s}$ result in wider binaries as the secondary opens the gap far sooner.
 On the other hand, smaller values of $M_{\rm s}$ may form even tighter binaries, such as the red curve in the left panel of Fig. \ref{fig:sec-motion}, but these then become only a few times wider than our $R_{\rm in} = 1$~au inner boundary.
 We would need to decrease the value of $R_{\rm in}$ to follow S-type planet formation in such small binaries.

 In this section, we start with the same initial disc as described in \S \ref{sec:single_object}, and inject into it an oligarch with $M_{\rm s} = 12\mj$ and $R_{\rm s}=60$~au at $t=1.4\times 10^4$ years.
-Simultaneously, we inject one planetary mass object with mass $M_{\rm p} = 0.1, 0.3, 1, 3\mj$ and a range of initial starting radii, $R_{\rm p} = 10,20,30,40,50,75,90$~au.
+Simultaneously, we inject one planetary mass object with mass $M_{\rm p} = 0.1, 0.3, 1, 3\mj$ and a range of initial starting radii, $R_{\rm p} = 10,20,30,40,50,75,90$~au at an initial azimuthal angle of $\pi$/2, measured counterclockwise from the secondary, which is initialised at $\phi_{\rm s}=0$.
 These planetary mass objects affect the disc far less than the secondary does, and hence we may expect that the end result will be a tight binary system with parameters similar to the $M_{\rm s} = 12\mj$ case from \S \ref{sec:single_object}.
 Here we aim to determine how the planet final position depends on its initial parameters, $M_{\rm p}$ and $R_{\rm p}$.

 We run the simulations for additional $ t = 2 \times 10^4 $ years after the objects are injected into the disc.
 Fig.~\ref{fig:Set1_binaries} displays the resulting orbital configurations for all 28 experiments, labeled as ${\rm RpX\_MpY}$, where X and Y denote the initial radius and mass of the planets, respectively.
 We find that the secondary evolves similarly across all cases, reaching a final radius of $\sim 15\,$au and a mass $\sim 100\,\mj$.
 Analysing the figure, we see that planets injected outside the oligarch starting radius, and those just inside it, tend to become wide orbit circumbinary (P-type) planets.
 In particular, for the 8 planets that started outside of the oligarch, only one was able to migrate past it and become an S-type object.
 This can be understood as following.
 While the oligarch is at the distance of $R\gtrsim 30$~au, its mass is $\lesssim 25\mj$, only a factor $\sim 2$ larger than its initial mass.
 As is clear from \S 4.2 and Fig. 10 from paper II, only objects more massive than $\sim 0.05 M_*$ are assuredly efficient in launching the planets out of the system.
 Less massive secondaries increase semi-major axes of the planetary orbits and make them eccentric, but most often are unable to eject them as FFPs.
 In our simulation here, the oligarch is {\em initially} insuffiently massive to eject the planets.
 At the same time, by the time it gains sufficient mass to eject the outer planets, they are too far away from it to eject them \citep[cf.][for stability regions]{Holman_Wiegert_99}.